magento/knowledge-base/src/troubleshooting/general/error-running-the-setup-di-compile-command-manually.md

 labels: Magento Commerce Cloud,generated_code_symlink,setup:di:compile,troubleshooting
 ---

-This article provides a fix for when running the `setup:di:compile` command manually on Magento Commerce Cloud fails with an error (see the **Issue** section below) because the command tries to access the `var/di` and `var/generation` directories, which are read-only.
+This article provides a fix for when running the `setup:di:compile` command manually on Adobe Commerce on cloud infrastructure fails with an error (see the **Issue** section below) because the command tries to access the `var/di` and `var/generation` directories, which are read-only.

-This is an expected behavior: the `setup:di:compile` command should not be run manually on Magento Commerce (Cloud) since it is executed automatically during the deployment process.
+This is expected behavior: the `setup:di:compile` command should not be run manually on Adobe Commerce on cloud infrastructure since it is executed automatically during the deployment process.

 We strongly do not recommend running `setup:di:compile` manually, but if you have a reason to do so, you need to set the following environment variable to make `var/di` and `var/generation` folders writable: